Protect Yourself From the Flu This Season

 Getting the flu vaccine this year will be more important than ever.
 There will be plenty of flu vaccines available.
 If you don’t catch the flu, you can’t get very sick from flu complications — and you can’t spread it to anyone else.
 The more people who get the vaccine, the better everyone is protected, especially those who can’t get the vaccine (including babies under 6 months and people allergic to the vaccine).

 The flu vaccine will not protect you against COVID-19, but it can protect you from getting the flu and against major flu complications.
 That immune system protection is critical, especially if you do contract COVID-19.
 To protect yourself and others, continue to stay 6 feet away from others, wear a mask in public, and wash your hands often.
+Learn more about COVID-19 and the flu.

-Learn more about getting your flu vaccine and how to search our vaccine network.
+Find out about getting your flu vaccine and how to search our vaccine network.